(Currently in Beta Testing)

 4) Is the FlareAssist portable?

 Yes, FlareAssist can be removed from the aircraft.
-Both the Transducer (mounted to the outside of the aircraft) and the FlareAssist cockpit unit have programming applicable to the individual aircraft model.
+Both the Transducer (mounted to the outside of the aircraft) and the FlareAssist cockpit unit have are calibrated after installation on the aircraft.
 If the FlareAssist is to be moved to a different aircraft type, the unit will be need to be calibrated.